Galway GAA: Clubs

 Clubs contest the Galway Senior Football Championship (SFC).

-As of 2022, Maigh Cuilinn are the Galway SFC title holders.
+As of 2024, the Galway SFC title holder is Corofin.

 Corofin have five All-Ireland Senior Club Football Championships.

 County team

 Despite having represented the province a number of times by default, it wasn't until 1911, that Galway earned the right to call themselves full Connacht champions, when the Tribesmen defeated Roscommon by a single point on a score of 1-03 to 1-02.
-They were beaten by Cork in the semi finals, losing by 3-4 to 0-2.
+They were beaten by Cork in the semi-finals, losing by 3-4 to 0-2.
 Galway were also Connacht champions in 1913 and 1917, without winning their semi-finals, but the 1919 championship saw them reach their first ever All-Ireland final.
 After beating Cavan 4-2 to 2-2 in the replay of their semi-final, the Tribesmen lost the final by 2-5 to 0-1, against Kildare.

 Galway won their first ever title in the 1925 championship.
 The championship has become known for the farcical manner in which the play-offs took place.
 The Connacht final was not held in time to produce a team to play the other three provinces in the semi-finals.
 Mayo, the previous season's Connacht champions were nominated to represent the province.
 Mayo beat Wexford in their semi-final, while Kerry beat Cavan in the other semi-final.
 However, both Kerry and Cavan were disqualified for fielding illegal players.
 Mayo were declared champions without the need for a final.
 However, in the meantime, Galway defeated Mayo in the Connacht final, which caused confusion.
 The nomination of Mayo to represent Connacht was withdrawn, and Galway were declared rightful Connacht champions and All-Ireland champions.

 This was deemed unsatisfactory, however, and the GAA ordered the semi-finals to be replayed, with Galway taking the place of Connacht champions.
 However, Kerry complained that their semi-final victory over Cavan should stand.
 When the GAA insisted that it should not stand due to the disqualifications Kerry withdrew, leaving Cavan to automatically proceed to the final.
 Galway defeated Cavan in the final.
 The farce went on so long that the final was not played until 10 January 1926.
 In the end Cavan, despite having previously been disqualified, finished with a silver medal, Mayo, despite having previously been declared champions, were eliminated, and Galway, despite having previously been removed from the tournament, were champions.
 Officially there wasn't any championship in 1925.